 How to brush your teeth

-You might think proper brushing is common sense, but many intelligent people brush their teeth incorrectly.
+You might think proper brushing is common sense, but many intelligent people do it incorrectly.
 Brushing and flossing your teeth properly is the key to keeping your mouth healthy.

 You should use a different technique from the one you used as a kid.
 Adults and children should use slightly different techniques.
 As an adult, your teeth are fully formed and your focus should be on cleaning your gums as much as your teeth.

-Before you start to brush your teeth, make sure your toothbrush has round-ended, soft, nylon bristles.
+There are many toothbrush choices.
+Some don’t do a good job of preventing tooth decay or gum disease.
+Before you start to brush, make sure your toothbrush has round ended, soft, nylon bristles.
 You want a toothbrush that won’t scratch the surface of your teeth or damage your gums.

 You should follow these steps when brushing your teeth:

 1.)
 Soften the bristles of the brush with warm water before beginning.
 Then add a pea-sized amount of toothpaste to the brush.
 Choose paste with fluoride and tartar control.

 2.)
 Tilt the brush at a 45-degree angle against your gum line.
 The bristles should contact both the teeth and gums.